khalil-research/PyEPO/docs/source/content/tutorial.rst

 Where to Start
 ==============

+* **New to PyEPO**: read the pages below in order.

+  #. :doc:`examples/model` — define the optimization model
+  #. :doc:`examples/data` — generate data and build the dataset
+  #. :doc:`examples/twostage` — the two-stage regression baseline
+  #. :doc:`examples/function` — the end-to-end training modules
+  #. :doc:`examples/training` — training loop templates
-* **New to PyEPO**: read the pages below in order. :doc:`examples/model` and :doc:`examples/data` set up the modeling primitives; :doc:`examples/twostage` introduces the regression baseline; :doc:`examples/function` and :doc:`examples/training` cover the end-to-end methods; :doc:`examples/pool` explains the cached solution pool shared by the contrastive and learning-to-rank methods; :doc:`examples/evaluation` defines the metrics.
+  #. :doc:`examples/pool` — the cached solution pool shared by the contrastive and learning-to-rank methods
+  #. :doc:`examples/evaluation` — decision-quality metrics

 * **Want to pick a method**: jump to the *Choosing a Method* section of :doc:`examples/function`.
 It poses three questions (what supervision you have, whether you want a loss or a solution, special constraints) and points you at the right module.
 * **Training in JAX/Flax**: :doc:`examples/jax` mirrors every loss for ``jax.grad``-based end-to-end training, on MPAX (GPU-native) or any solver via ``jax.pure_callback``.
 * **Prefer hands-on**: jump to the *Notebooks* section below for runnable Colab examples grouped by purpose.